 - details concerning how and when applicants should accept or decline a position

-- Departments and Core Curriculum Programs must provide Teaching Fellows with appointment letters indicating:
+- Departments and Core Curriculum programs must provide Teaching Fellows with appointment letters that indicate:

 - the type and length of the teaching assignment